biancajemsten/project-4-wdi/README.md

 #### Third party APIs
 The application uses three third party APIs.
 Google Maps is used on the event show page to indicate to the user where the event takes place.
 When creating an event, we have implemented Filestack to enable the user to upload a photo.
 Lastly, twilio is used to send out notifications to users who have been invited to an event as well as notifying them when the final time for an event has been set.

-Please note that we have currently commented out the code that enables twilio.
+*Please note that we have currently commented out the code that enables twilio.
 The reason for this is that we are using a trial account which requires us to register all phone numbers with twilio.
-The function would work for a paid account but we have decided to disable the code for now.
+The function would work for a paid account but we have decided to disable the code for now.*

 #### Build process

-The project started with the group coming together to draw out the initial plans for the project.
-First features, looking into APIs we would use and planning out models for the database.
+The project started with the group discussing the initial plans for the project such as first features, looking into APIs we could use and planning out models for the database.

-The following step was to set up wireframes, describing the user-journey through the entire stay on the website: from registering to creating an event, to voting on different time slots,
+Thereafter we set up wireframes to describe the user-journey through the entire stay on the website: from registering to creating an event, to voting on different time slots,